llseek/llseek.github.io/about.md

 Thanks for visiting my blog and welcome : )

-My name is Xiaojie Yuan.
-I studied at Shanghai Jiao University and graduated in 2013 with a Bechelor degree in Electrical and Computer Engineering.
-Currently, I am working as a Linux Driver Engineer in AMD (Shanghai) Co., Ltd. My daily work includes but is not limited to bring up for new generation of GPUs, bug-fix for AMDGPU software stack, and maintenance for Jenkins automation system.
+This is Xiaojie who graduated with a Bechelor degree in ECE from Shanghai Jiaotong University in 2013 and is now working as a Linux Driver Engineer in AMD Shanghai.
+My daily work includes but is not limited to bring-up for next generation of GPU, bug-fix for AMDGPU software stack, and maintenance for CI/CD system.

 My Github: [llseek](https://github.com/llseek)